temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals/README.md

 During this exercise, you will:

 - Define and handle a Signal
-- Create another Signaling Workflow which will Signal another Workflow what execution path to take
+- Create another Signaling Workflow which will Signal another Workflow which execution path to take
 - Call both Workflows from the Client file

 Make your changes to the code in the `practice` subdirectory (look for